UKradioastro/UKRAA_PicoMuon/README.md

 ![img_37](images/RPi_imager_37.PNG)

-Select the "<> Code" tab and then select "Download ZIP".
+Select the **<> Code** tab and then select **Download ZIP**.
 This will download all the necessary code/files for the Python code.
 Close the web browser.

 ![img_38](images/RPi_imager_38.PNG)

-Open file manager and navigate to the "Downloads" folder - you should see a zip folder of the downloaded files.
+Open file manager and navigate to the **Downloads** folder - you should see a zip folder of the downloaded files.

 ![img_39](images/RPi_imager_39.PNG)

 Double click on the zip folder to bring up the extraction tool.
-Select the "extract files" to extract all the files in the zip folder.
+Select the **extract files** to extract all the files in the zip folder.

 ![img_40](images/RPi_imager_40.PNG)

-You will be asked where you want the files to be extracted to - change the selection to the pi home directory."
-Close the extraction tool when finished.
+You will be asked where you want the files to be extracted to - change the selection to the pi home directory.**  Close the extraction tool when finished.

 ![img_41](images/RPi_imager_41.PNG)

-From the open file manager navigate to /home/pi directory and you will see a new folder "PicoMuon_Python_code-main".
-Select this folder and right-click mouse and select "Rename".
+From the open file manager navigate to /home/pi directory and you will see a new folder **PicoMuon_Python_code-main**.
+Select this folder and right-click mouse and select **Rename**.

 ![img_42](images/RPi_imager_42.PNG)

-Change the name of the folder to "UKRAA_muons" and select "OK".
+Change the name of the folder to **UKRAA_muons** and select **OK**.

 ![img_43](images/RPi_imager_43.PNG)